 How to make money as an artist?
 Get serious about your work and commit to it for the long haul.

 The fact that there are thousands of successful artists today, earning a full or part-time living from their art is testament to what’s possible.
 Not only is it possible to make money as an artist and creator, it’s more possible today than ever in the history of the world.

-The reason the iCreateDaily slogan began as: For creators serious about their work, is because that’s what it will take for you to make money as an artist, writer, musician, dancer, product developer, ecommerce seller, online and off-line retail.
+The reason the iCreateDaily slogan began as: For creators serious about their art, is because that’s what it will take for you to make money as an artist, writer, musician, dancer, product developer, ecommerce seller, online and off-line retail.